WebOfTrust/keri/docs/Q-and-A.md

 The problem with blockchain based solution like Indy is that they do not offer concurrent processing in their code.
 They will hit a performance and scalability cieling within the range of the thousands of (event-) transactions.

 Based on [IIW32 recordings](https://eu01web.zoom.us/rec/play/ymi1tW8_oy1ejYDnhtP6lw9DFSqmwWW32Vs-Savd_s-5dWuIOPOY9zZlhkoyDUQjqBA5eR12TK_8eX2m.5e_aDMp-J1c_t551?continueMode=true) of session
-_KERI: Centralized Registry with Decentralized Control (KEL & TEL ) + DEMO_\
+*KERI: Centralized Registry with Decentralized Control (KEL & TEL ) + DEMO*\
 *(@henkvancann)*

 ## *Q: Could KERI work for edge computers that need self sovereign identity?
 How to (selectively) share control over the `SCI`/`SAI` with the owners of the device?

 Delegation could be used.
 There is an [issue about IoT](https://github.com/decentralized-identity/KERI/issues/54) key and identifier management with `KERI` that answers this question profoundly.\
 (*SamMSmith*)

 ## *Q: Can a holder revoke a virtual credential (VC) instead of the issuer/controller?

-There a two sorts of issuances of credentials.
+There a two sorts of issuances of credentials:

-- __A public statement__ (e.g. provenance of data) or
+* **A public statement** (e.g. provenance of data), or
-- **the presentation of an authorisation**
+* **the presentation of an authorisation**
 The former doesn't have a holder.
 So we focus on the main use of `VC`s: the latter: the presentation of an authorisation.

 Usually holders don't revoke a credential, they just decide to not use them anymore.
 You could install a Policy and a set of Rules to give holders to exercise power to some extent over the revocation:

-1. _Policy_: a holder can ask the entity that has authoritative control over the `VC`s to revoke it.
+1. *Policy*: a holder can ask the entity that has authoritative control over the `VC`s to revoke it.
-2. _Rules_: for a TEL , for example cooperative delegation through delegated identifiers to participate in a revocation event, where both the holder and the issuer have to participate, but you could change the rules so that either party could revoke.\
+2. *Rules*: for a TEL , for example cooperative delegation through delegated identifiers to participate in a revocation event, where both the holder and the issuer have to participate, but you could change the rules so that either party could revoke.\
 Based on [IIW32 recordings](https://eu01web.zoom.us/rec/play/ymi1tW8_oy1ejYDnhtP6lw9DFSqmwWW32Vs-Savd_s-5dWuIOPOY9zZlhkoyDUQjqBA5eR12TK_8eX2m.5e_aDMp-J1c_t551?continueMode=true) of session
-_KERI: Centralized Registry with Decentralized Control (KEL & TEL ) + DEMO_\
+*KERI: Centralized Registry with Decentralized Control (KEL & TEL ) + DEMO*\
 *(@henkvancann)*

+---

 # Q&A section Agencies

+---

 ## **Q: What does the governance framework of KERI look like?
 > Decentralized systems must coordinate across multiple parties, all acting independently in their own self-interest.
 This means that the rules of engagement and interaction must be spelled out and agreed to ahead of time, with incentives, disincentives, consequences, processes, and procedures made clear.